Business

 United’s full-year profit outlook falls somewhere in between the dual forecasts it issued back in April.

-United, the second big four US airline to report its third-quarter earnings, dropped its latest results after the bell Wednesday.
+United, the second of the big four US airlines to report its third-quarter earnings, dropped its latest results after the bell Wednesday.
 Its shares ticked up about 1% in after-hours trading.

-Ticket sales were boosted premium cabin revenue which rose 6% from the same period last year.
+Ticket sales were boosted by premium cabin revenue, which rose 6% from the same period last year.
 Basic economy climbed 4%.
-United rival Delta Air Lines benefited from the same trend when it reported its third-quarter earnings earlier this month, with premium ticket retention rates in the “mid-80s” according to president Glen Hauenstein.
+United rival Delta Air Lines benefited from the same trend when it reported its third-quarter earnings earlier this month, with premium ticket retention rates in the “mid-80s,” according to President Glen Hauenstein.

 As of Wednesday’s close, United shares were up 7% on the year.
-The stock is up 85% from lows in April as Trump administration tariffs rocked markets.
+The stock is up 85% from lows in April, when Trump administration tariffs rocked markets.

 More Business